 Fiber: 0.5g

 ** Nutritional information is based on third-party calculations and should be considered an estimate only.
-Actual nutritional content will vary based upon brands used, measuring methods, cooking method, portion sizes, and more. **
+Actual nutritional content will vary based on brands used, measuring methods, cooking methods, portion sizes, and more. **